Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 _randomat_secretsanta_unlimitedammo_affectbuymenu_ - Default: 0 - Whether it gives buy menu weapons infinite ammo too.

 ### Naughty Gifts
+Gifts that are to the detriment of the target player

 ### *Crab Walk*
 Causes the target player to only be able to move sideways.